DigitalAgeInstitute/dai.gomokuclientlib/README.md

 ###Dependencies

 As of this point, this library is dependent on the gson library, specifically version 2.2.3 which you can get [here](https://code.google.com/p/google-gson/downloads/list).
 As we go along, we shall look into eliminating that dependecy and making the library as light as can be.

+##Developer Notes

+This section list ways the library can be improved.

+- Reimplement the protocol to make use of simple text (eliminate json, hence gson dependecy)